prestwich/tbtc4u/README.md

+# tbtc4u

+Pro-bono prover for tBTC Deposits.
+Run this software to be a kind person.

+This is HACKATHON SOFTWARE.
+Don't trust it with mainnet funds.
+Ropsten only!

+tbtc4u watches for Deposits that aren't being set up properly, and helps them along.
+It helps people avoid losing BTC due to operator error, by proving BTC funding to tBTC deposits if the owner doesn't.

+tbtc4u uses `ethers-rs` and `riemann-rs` providers to run chain eth and bitcoin chain polling, and tracks deposits through several states.
+It watches for a specific critical failure, and tries to help fix it

 # Goals:

-1. Listen to TBTC on ropsten
+- [x] Listen to TBTC on ropsten
-2. Index deposits being set up
+- [x] Index deposits being set up
-3. Watch BTC for funding txns
+- [x] Watch BTC for funding txns
-4. Send funding proofs to ropsten
+- [x] Send funding proofs to ropsten
-5. Run as CLI/daemon
+- [x] Run as CLI/daemon
-6. User-facing data output
+- [x] User-facing data output

 ## Less-important Goals

-1. Config options (e.g. infura key)
+- [ ] Config options (e.g. infura key)
-2. Sweep funds held by hot key
+- [ ] Sweep funds held by hot key

-## Tasks

-- [x] 1.
-Check if ethers supports websockets
-- [x] 2.
-Provider for node RPC
-- [x] 3.
-Figure out deposit logging contract address on ropsten
-    1. 0x14dC06F762E7f4a756825c1A1dA569b3180153cB -- TBTC system
-- [ ] 4.
-Figure out how to trigger deposits on ropsten
-- [ ] 5.
-Write something to get SPV proofs from a provider